zahnom/SimplePathSelector/README.md

 # SimplePathSelector
 Use the `SimplePathSelector` class if you have multiple sources for a path, e.g. user input, a configuration file and a default value.
 You can add all these sources to the path selector and define the order in which the values should be choosen.
 Use the examples below to get a quick start.
+The nuget package can be found at https://www.nuget.org/packages/zahnom.SimplePathSelector/.

 # Example: Simple use case
 In this example we create a new path selector that takes some user input when available and otherwise a default value. `UserInput` and `DefaultValue` are part of the SimplePathSelector library and can be found at [`SimplePathSelector/SimplePathSelector/PathProviders/`](https://github.com/zahnom/SimplePathSelector/tree/master/SimplePathSelector/PathProviders).